-Employment
+Employment THEN

-Employment
+Employment NOW

-- •1993, AAS Degree, Early Childhood Education, Durham Technical Community College, NC - 1999, BS Degree, Family Relations and Child Development, NC Central University, NC (Magna Cum Laude) - Teacher, Community School for People Under Six - Teacher, Community School for People Under Six myself and enabled me to share my knowledge with my family and my community.
+- Teacher, Community School for People Under Six - Teacher, Community School for People Under Six

+The education I acquired made me understand the profession and myself and enabled me to share my knowledge with my family and my community.
 Without a T.E.A.C.H. scholarship, I would not have been able to complete my degree, which inspired my children to complete their degrees.
 I have also seen children from my classroom go to college and succeed.
 I showed them all by example that they could reach for and complete the same goal.
 It means so much to be a part of their success.